frozeman/meteor-template-session2/README.md

 Note!
 The reactive variables, are not preserved over hot code reloads, like the Meteor `Session` object does.

-To set and get properties does as follow:
+To set and get properties inside template helpers, hooks and events do as follow:

     // set a property
     TemplateSession.set('myProperty', 'myValue');

     // to get it inside a helper, or callback TemplateSession.get('myProperty');

-When you want to to get/set TemplateSession from within a event use the following syntax:

-    // set a property
-    'click button': function(e, template){
-        TemplateSession.set(template, 'myProperty', 'myValue');
-    }

-    // to get it inside a helper, or callback
-    'click button': function(e, template){
-        TemplateSession.get(template, 'myProperty');
-    }

 API Docs